flowersteam/TeachMyAgent/README.md

 * **Two benchmark experiments** using elements above: Skill-specific comparison and global performance assessment
 * **Three notebooks for systematic analysis** of results using statistical tests along with visualization tools (plots, videos...) allowing to reproduce our figures

-See our [documentation] for an exhaustive list of list.
+See our [documentation] for an exhaustive list.

 ![global_schema](TeachMyAgent/graphics/readme_graphics/global_schema.png)